nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 class GlobalPlugin(globalPluginHandler.GlobalPlugin):

+	# Describe the attributes of the script to NVDA.
 	@script(
 		gesture="kb:nvda+shift+t",  # Configure the key
-		description="Run an add-on guide example"  # NVDA input help )
+		description="Run an add-on guide example"  # NVDA input help, may show in Input Gestures )
-	def script_makeSillyWindow(self, gesture):	# A normal GlobalPlugin script method def showSillyWindow():			# Define an internal function gui.messageBox("Warning!
+	def script_makeExampleWindow(self, gesture):	# A normal GlobalPlugin script method def showExampleWindow():			# Define an internal (nested) function gui.messageBox(  # An NVDA function to safely create message dialogs
+				# Translators: a message shown to users as an example.
+				_(
+					"Warning!
 You are about to do nothing.
-But you will be doing it with an important looking dialog window.
-Continue?", "Silly Question Window", wx.OK | wx.CANCEL | wx.ICON_WARNING) wx.CallAfter(showSillyWindow)
+But you will be doing it with " "an important looking dialog window.
+Continue?"
+				), "Example Question Window", wx.OK | wx.CANCEL | wx.ICON_WARNING)
+		wx.CallAfter(showExampleWindow)
 ```

 If you save the above as a global plugin and load it in NVDA, then press NVDA+shift+t, you should find yourself in a new window.